hellbellies/kayday-obsidian/README.md

 ## Installation

 This plugin is currently not in the official addon catalogue.
-To install it clone this repo into `<vault_repository>/.obsidian/plugins`.
-Then activate it in Obsidian.
+To install it

+-   clone this repo into `<vault_repository>/.obsidian/plugins`
+-   navigate into the repo and run `pnpm build`
+-   then activate it in Obsidian